 Are Consent Management Platforms GDPR-compliant?

 For instance, a strict interpretation of the law would require publishers to get opt-in consent by individual vendor, rather than an 'Accept All' pop-up prompt.
 But currently that's not the way CMPs are structured.

 The approach that publishers and ad tech vendor are taking is that a mass opt-in button - with an option to dive deeper and toggle consent by vendor - follows the "spirit of the law".
-Indeed, it would be difficult to say that a publisher using an IAB-registered, top-tier CMP is being negligent or duplicitous (though that doesn't mean it won't be deemed illegal).
+This stance is increasingly coming under fire, though, especially as seen by a new study by researchers at UCL, MIT, and Aarhus University.

 Are CMPs effective?